-As a theatre performance student, you will take concentrated courses in movement, voice and speech, and scene study.
+As a theatre acting student, you will take concentrated courses in movement, voice and speech, and scene study.
 The acting classes cover all genres of theatre and film and are designed with a personalized focus in mind.

 - Voiceover artists